mpruefer/pipeline-avatars/README.md

-Avatar icons used for Jenkins job notifications.
+Avatar icons used for Jenkins job notifications..